nikomatsakis/broad-25/index.md

 Broad, Broad.

-Heck, if you live in Somerville, there is a Jaques St, which of courses is pronounced Jack-ees.
+Heck, if you live in Somerville, there is a Jaques St, which of courses is pronounced Jakes.

 Anyway, I've been wanting to learn more about scientific computing for a while now, so I was pretty excitied to see the invite come by.
 I figured this was an opportunity I couldn't pass up.